(Open Monday – Thursday 9am – 5pm, and Friday 9am – 4:30pm)

 If an education institution (such as a school, college or university) experiences a loss by suicide, it can be helpful to offer support to students, staff and your wider community.
 We can offer group bereavement support and training to help staff manage the situation.
 We can also offer resources and signposting to more services.

-See our events programme and our latest courses listed below.
+Events and courses – See also our events programme and our latest courses listed below.

 We hold monthly support groups (both online and face-to-face), as well as special, one-off events.
 Previous one-off events have included workshops to help you plan self-care around significant dates and anniversaries, and a family-friendly visit to the Donkey Sanctuary.